Aspergillus flavus: Morphology

-Environment
+Growth conditions

-Aspergillus flavus is unique in that it is a thermotolerant fungus, so can survive at temperatures that other fungi cannot.
-A. flavus can contribute to the storage rots, especially when the plant material is stored at high moisture levels.
-A. flavus grows and thrives in hot and humid climates.
+Aspergillus flavus is unusual in that it is a thermotolerant fungus and can survive and grow at temperatures that other fungi cannot.
+This allows A. flavus to thrive in hot and humid conditions.

-Temperature: A. flavus has a minimum growth temperature of 12 C and a maximum growth temperature of 48 C. Though the maximum growth temperature is around 48 C, the optimum growth temperature is 37 C. A. flavus had rapid growth at 30–55 C, slow growth at 12–15 C, and almost ceases growth at 5–8 C.
+Temperature: A. flavus has a minimum growth temperature of 12 C and a maximum growth temperature of 48 C with an optimum growth temperature of about 37 C. A. flavus had rapid growth at 30–55 C, slow growth at 12–15 C, and almost ceases growth at 5–8 C.

 Moisture: A. flavus growth occurs at different moisture levels for different crops.
 For starchy cereals, growth occurs at 13.0–13.2%.
 For soybeans, growth occurs at 11.5–11.8%.
 For other crops, growth occurs at 14%.
 A. flavus growth is prevalent in tropical countries.
 Minimum a_{w} (water activity) required for growth is inversely correlated with temperature in other words higher temperatures permit lower a_{w}.
-This is known to range from a_{w} 0.78 at 33 C to 0.84 at 25 C. Gibson et al 1994 provides a model relating expected growth rate to a_{w} x temperature parameters.
+This is known to range from a_{w} 0.78 at 33 C to 0.84 at 25 C. Gibson et al. 1994 provides a model relating expected growth rate to a_{w} x temperature parameters.